Class of 2022

 DeLisha Milton-Jones

-• A graduate and member of the University of Florida women’s basketball program, helping the Gators to four straight NCAA tournament appearances, and ending on one of the most remarkable collegiate careers at Florida totaling 1,858 career points.
+• Player for the University of Florida women’s basketball program, helping the Gators to four straight NCAA tournament appearances

-• In 1997, was the winner of the Wade Trophy, Honda Sports Award for Basketball, SEC Player of the Year, and SEC First-team All-American
+• Wade Trophy winner, Honda Sports Award for Basketball, SEC Player of the Year, and SEC First-team All-American (1997)

-• Inducted into the University of Florida Athletics Hall of Fame in 2007
+• Inducted into the University of Florida Athletics Hall of Fame (2007)

 • Played professionally for 17 years in the WNBA with the Washington Mystics, Los Angeles Sparks, San Antonio Stars, and New York Liberty

-• Set a WNBA league history for most games played in the league with 499, which was later broken by current WNBA player Sue Bird
+• Set a WNBA record for most games played with 499, which Sue Bird later broke

-• Aside from her professional playing career with the WNBA, Milton-Jones also made numerous stops internationally in Spain, Italy, Turkey, South Korea, the Czech Republic, and Russia
+• Played internationally in Spain, Italy, Turkey, South Korea, the Czech Republic, and Russia

 • Milton-Jones retired from playing in 2016 and is currently the head coach for Old Dominion University women’s basketball program